Through a Dog’s Ear: Music to Calm Your Canine Companion Review

 “My nine year old dog has recently developed separation anxiety when left alone at home.
 Unfortunately, she chooses to show me how she feels by peeing inside when I’m gone!
 I bought this CD and played it on a loop for my dog while I was gone a couple of hours.
 For the first time in ages, there was no mess in the house when I returned.
 Now I play the CD every time I have to leave the house.
 I had been taking my dog in the car with me everywhere but can’t do that now that the weather is getting warmer so this CD is a real blessing!”

 Caring for a senior dog with dementia, or any dog with anxiety issues, can be challenging.
 We want to do the very best we can, and if there is a product out there that can help, why wouldn’t we buy it?

-I highly recommend Through a Dog’s Ear for anyone that has a dog suffering from dementia, or anxiety.
-I have seen it work, and have read glowing reviews from many satisfied listeners.
-It is created by experts, and tested in a variety of situations, with impressive results.
+I have experienced its effects personally, read glowing reviews from many satisfied listeners, it is created by experts, and tested in a variety of situations with impressive results.
 What more can you ask for?

 I would love to hear about your experiences, so please leave a comment below.